-These toasted coconut and chocolate bliss balls are the ultimate mid-day pick me up!
-They’re perfectly sweet, gluten free, vegan and double as an easy dessert recipe.
-Perfect for on the go fuel, school lunches, or late night snacking!
+These chocolate protein balls are the ultimate mid-day pick me up!
+They’re perfectly sweet from honey, gluten free, vegan and double as a healthy dessert recipe.
+Perfect for on the go fuel, school lunches, or late night snacking.

 While they’re perfect as written, you can make them a triple chocolate bliss ball by adding chocolate chips to the ball itself, or drizzling on top some melted chocolate.

 They taste almost like a brownie batter protein ball but are made with simple ingredients like my chocolate chip energy bites.
 If you love this recipe, try my baked chocolate protein oats next.

 QUICK OATS.
 Quick oats will help absorb some of the extra moisture in these protein balls and even add some extra protein!
 You can sub for rolled oats, but they have a coarser texture than quick oats.